mesfind/oop-novice/_episodes/02-writing-classes.md

 convention, the first argument of methods is always called `self`, so that the object can be referred to consistently whenever it is needed.

-Note that variables within methods are local to that method.
-For example, `fig` and `ax` will be deleted once the method finishes running.
 To access variables attached to the object, their names must be prefixed by `self.`.

 > ## Other names than `self`
 >